Manlio Sgalambro: Publication with Adelphi

-In the meanwhile, in the early 1990s, with some friends he established a small editorial activity in Catania: De Martinis.
-On the inside, Sgalambro managed pamphlets, publishing a pair of works (Dialogo sul comunismo and Contro la musica) and printed some operas by Giulio Cesare Vanini and Julien Benda.
+During the early 1990s, Sgalambro worked with Fortunata De Martinis to establish a small publishing house based in Catania under De Martinis' own name.
+Sgalambro's role included managing pamphlets, publishing a pair of works (Dialogo sul comunismo and Contro la musica), and printing some operas by Giulio Cesare Vanini and Julien Benda.

 Collaboration with Battiato

-In 1993 he encountered Franco Battiato, accidentally, during the presentation of a common friend's poetry book.
-After few days, Battiato asked him to a meeting to propose to him the libretto for the opus Il cavaliere dell'intelletto about Frederik II of Hohenstaufen:
+In 1993, during the presentation of a friend's poetry book, he met the musician Franco Battiato.
+Soon afterwards, Battiato proposed the libretto for the opus Il cavaliere dell'intelletto, about Frederik II of Hohenstaufen.